Primechain/primechain-api-docs/docs/usecases/letter_of_credit.md

 "response": "Mistakes are always forgivable, if one has the courage to admit them."
 }
 ```
-## 4. Creating a digital signature using TRADE-Chain
+## 3.8 Creating a digital signature using TRADE-Chain

-To create a digital signature, use `post /api/v1/create_signature_sawtooth` and pass 2 parameters:
+To create a digital signature using TRADE-Chain, use `post /api/v1/create_signature_sawtooth` and pass 2 parameters:
-1. Private key
+1. The private key of the signer
 2. the data

+Sample input
 ```
 {
   "primechain_sawtooth_private_key": "89b0d0a7ef410e9dc19907b8d9297ec2239222c2b38d56056964495b517fe6c1",